multimatum-Team/multimatum/reports/sprint9.md

 ### Lenny

 ### Léo
+This week my job was to start the location autocomplete feature.
+This feature gives the user the ability to enter a location when he creates a deadline the same way as he does it for a usual Google Maps query.
+Then, he can select the right location that is suggested by Google.
+This information is returned to the AddDeadlineActivity and the next step will be to process this information and store it with the deadline.
+I encountered a major problem, the Google API is the only one I found that is able to do that, but to be used, it requires billing information (it will be discussed on friday).
+So it works, but the user query returns no result.
+I also adapted the darkmode to the new deadline list model.
+Next week, I will continue to work on the location feature (processing and storing location), but it will depend on what we have decided during the meeting (billing problem).
+Otherwise, I will work with other teammates on the group feature.

 ### Louis

 ### Valentin
 My task for this week was to (almost) finish the parser for dates and times.
 There were 3 scrum board tasks to implement this, but they are strongly connected so I was working on all three at the same time and thus it is a